swc-project/swc/crates/swc_babel_compat/tests/README.md

 ## How tests work

 The babel-compat tests are mostly written as fixtures, similar to the [@babel/parser tests](https://github.com/babel/babel/tree/main/packages/babel-parser/test/fixtures).
 The `src/convert.rs` test runner looks in the `fixtures/` directory for input and expected output files.
-Input files are parsed into an swc AST and converted to a Babel AST in Rust.
+Input files are parsed into an SWC AST and converted to a Babel AST in Rust.
 Output files are parsed directly into a Babel AST.
 The two ASTs are then compared, with any differences causing the test to fail.

 ## How to write a test